 We are delighted to welcome you to the Department of History, Trinity College Dublin.
-The Junior Fresh year offers a number of new challenges, with a wide variety of periods and places to study, and a range of methodological approaches to explore.
+The Junior Fresh year offers you exciting opportunities and new intellectual challenges, and you will have a wide variety of periods and places to study, and a range of methodological approaches to explore.
 This handbook will guide you through your studies in the Department in 2023-24.
-We hope that despite the unusual format of the year you will engage fully with the Department this year, not just in lectures and seminars whether in person or online, but also in our weekly Departmental Research Seminars in Early Modern History, Contemporary Irish History, and Medieval History.
+We hope that you will enjoy the year and engage fully with the Department, not just in lectures and seminars, but also in our weekly Departmental Research Seminars and at the many events that will take place in the Department over the coming year.
 Full details of these additional events will be posted on the departmental website and we hope to see you at some of them when your schedule allows.